NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Projects.md

 ### Facets Panel

 Facets represent properties of the data that can be used for filtering.
-The facets panel on the left allows users to filter the projects presented in the Table and Graph tabs.
+The facets panel on the left allows users to filter the projects presented in the Table and Graph tabs as well as visualizations.

 [![Panel with Applied Filters](images/gdc-data-portal-project-page-facets.png)](images/gdc-data-portal-project-page-facets.png "Click to see the full image.")